Caustics by Refraction of Circles and Lines: Introduction

 \section{Introduction}

 The \textit{envelope} of a family of curves in the plane is a curve that is tangent to each curve of the family at some point, such that these points of tangency form the whole curve.
-As Bruce and Giblin write, ``These [curves] appear to cluster along another curve, which the eye immediately picks out $\ldots$ The new curve is called the envelope'' \cite[Chapter 5]{bruce1992curves}, see \Cref{fig: Evolutes} for illustrations.
+As Bruce and Giblin write, ``These [curves] appear to cluster along another curve, which the eye immediately picks out $\ldots$ The new curve is called the envelope'' \cite[Chapter 5]{bruce1992curves}.
+This effect is particularly noticeable in \Cref{fig: Evolutes-Conic Sections}.
 Important examples of envelopes are evolutes.
-The \textit{evolute} of a plane curve is the envelope of the family of normals of the curve, and in differential geometry, they are the locus of centres of curvature \cite[page 89]{bruce1992curves}.
-Their study has a long standing history in mathematics.
-From 200 BC by Apollonius \cite{toomer2012apollonius}, to Huygens \cite{huygens1986christiaan} and Salmon \cite{salmon1873treatise} in the 19th century.
-Recently, Piene, Riener and Shapiro continued this tradition \cite{piene2021return}, by studying various numerical invariants of evolutes in the plane.
-Evolutes of algebraic curves coincide with the classical Euclidean distance discriminant, the set of points where the number of complex critical solution of the nearest point problems differs from the Euclidean distance degree \cite[Section 7]{draisma2016euclidean}.
+The \textit{evolute} of a plane curve is the envelope of the family of normal lines, called \textit{normals}, and in differential geometry it is the locus of centres of curvature \cite[page 89]{bruce1992curves}. \Cref{fig: Evolutes} shows this envelope for an ellipse and other plane curves.
+The study of evolutes has a long standing history in mathematics.
+From 200 BC by Apollonius \cite{toomer2012apollonius} to Huygens \cite{huygens1986christiaan} and Salmon \cite{salmon1873treatise} in the 19th century.
+Recently, Piene, Riener and Shapiro continued this tradition, by studying various numerical invariants of evolutes in the plane \cite{piene2021return}.
+Evolutes of algebraic curves coincide with the classical Euclidean distance discriminant, the set of data points for which the number of distinct smooth complex critical points for the nearest point problem differs from the Euclidean distance degree \cite[Section 7]{draisma2016euclidean}.